gentry-php/gentry/README.md

 Run Gentry with the `-g` flag to generate skeletons for missing tests for you.
 Generated tests will be placed in the directory specified by `tests` under a guesstimated name, and marked as `@Incomplete` by default.

+Note that you'll probably want to re-group generated tests into classes that make sense for your application.